- What Is Lutein?

 Lutein and Typical Eye Diseases

 Eye disease can cause vision loss and impairment.
-Using zeaxanthin and lutein can have a profound impact on overall eye health.
+Using zeaxanthin and lutein can have a profound impact on the overall health of your eyes.

 Lutein’s primary function is to suppress inflammatory response and the VEGF (Vascular endothelial growth factor).
 This makes it an efficient vitamin for decreasing the severity of certain eye diseases.